My Daddy, the Crocodile Hunter

-My Daddy, the Crocodile Hunter is a one-hour television documentary film that is hosted by Bindi Irwin and details her life and growing career and also serves as a memorial for her father, famed naturalist and conservationist Steve Irwin, better known as The Crocodile Hunter who died in 2006.
+My Daddy, the Crocodile Hunter is a one-hour television documentary film that is hosted by then ten-year-old Bindi Irwin and details her life and growing career and also serves as a memorial for her father, famed naturalist and conservationist Steve Irwin, better known as The Crocodile Hunter, who died in 2006.
 She has inherited his legacy and continues his work.

-It was originally broadcast on Friday, 8 June 2007 on Animal Planet.
+It was originally broadcast on 8 June 2007 on Animal Planet.
 My Daddy, the Crocodile Hunter also served as an introduction to Bindi Irwin and her new TV series, Bindi the Jungle Girl.